charliechopshop/Realms-of-Peril-Sheet/README.md

 # Realms-of-Peril-Sheet
 A Roll20.net character sheet made for the indie tabletop RPG, Realms of Peril by Zach Wolf (Spellsword Studios)

-## Installing a Custome Character Sheet on Roll20.
+## Installing a Custom Character Sheet on Roll20.
 1. To install a custom character sheet you must have a Roll20 Pro subscription.

 2. Go to the your Roll20 game page.
 Do not "Launch Game".
 Instead click the "Settings" dropdown button and select "Game Settings".